These were issued in sets along with the one cent J666-J667/P741-P744 and 5 cent J684-J685/P763-P764. To view the set, click here.

 Nickel with long dentils and centered wreath on reverse J676/P755 and appears to be far rarer than the first.
 It is the second example illustrated below.

-Copper J677/P754 or P756 It appears to be unique in copper and hasn't been seen since Kagin's 5/57 sale.
-It is not known which reverse die it has.
+Copper J677/P756 It appears to be unique in copper and ex Brenner 1914 ANS (where described as longer dentilation on reverse), Brand and has not been seen since Kagin's 5/57 sale.

 Photos courtesy of Saul Teichman